 Also, purchase with a circular mindset.
 If you fall out of love with the item or it gets damaged, can it be re-used, repurposed or restored?
 Find voices in the industry you can trust to help guide you in the right direction.

 Try and buy local if you can.
 Especially for Londoners, the city is awash with independent design studios where you can meet with makers directly.

-Can you choose 5 stitched fabrics that define your style and tell us about your selection.
+Can you choose five Stitched fabrics that define your style and tell us about your selection?